erikamag/GRN_manuscript/Code/RMarkdown_README.md

 **Phenolic profiling with targeted LC-MS- Meatbolite data analysis**

-/Code/R_Input directory contains some of the input files used in the R Markdown Code
+/Code/R_Input directory contains some of the input files used in the RMarkdown Code